-BIOL 5113 RECOMBINANT DNA METHODS Course examines theoretical background in Recombinant DNA Technology and provides opportunities for students to obtain laboratory experience in recombinant DNA technology.
 (Prerequisites: 30 semester hours of undergraduate biological and/or physical sciences.
 (Same as CHEM 5113)

-BIOL 5124 MOLECULAR GENETICS A study of gene organization and control of gene expression in prokaryotes and eukaryotes, emphasizing applications in modern biotechnology, and the genetic and biochemical techniques involved in manipulating and assaying gene expression.
+- BIOL 5124 MOLECULAR GENETICS A study of gene organization and control of gene expression in prokaryotes and eukaryotes, emphasizing applications in modern biotechnology, and the genetic and biochemical techniques involved in manipulating and assaying gene expression.
 Integrated lab and lecture format.
 (Prerequisites: CHEM3062, BIOL 2114, BIOL 3814,BIOL 3404 and C or better in CHEM3053.
-Recommended co-requisite: CHEM 4115 or departmental approval)

-BIOL 5153 RESEARCH METHODS Techniques of experimental design (factor analysis, etc.) for conducting research projects, and in the various methods used to communicate research findings to the scientific and technological community.

-BIOL 5303 EVOLUTION Historical development of evolutionary theory; genetic variation in populations; natural selection and other evolution mechanisms; origin of life and history of life on Earth; relevance of evolution to medical science and conservation.Includes research paper.

-BIOL 5314 IMMUNOLOGY A study of the molecular and cellular mechanisms of immunity.
+Recommended co-requisite: CHEM 4115 or departmental approval) - BIOL 5153 RESEARCH METHODS Techniques of experimental design (factor analysis, etc.) for conducting research projects, and in the various methods used to communicate research findings to the scientific and technological community. - BIOL 5303 EVOLUTION Historical development of evolutionary theory; genetic variation in populations; natural selection and other evolution mechanisms; origin of life and history of life on Earth; relevance of evolution to medical science and conservation.Includes research paper. - BIOL 5314 IMMUNOLOGY A study of the molecular and cellular mechanisms of immunity.
 Lab required.
-(Prerequisite: BIOL 2114)

-BIOL 5423 DEVELOPMENTAL BIOLOGY The study of the processes and events involved in differentiation and development from gametogenesis through the embryonic and fetal periods.
+(Prerequisite: BIOL 2114) - BIOL 5423 DEVELOPMENTAL BIOLOGY The study of the processes and events involved in differentiation and development from gametogenesis through the embryonic and fetal periods.
 The human is used as the primary model organism.
 Developmental disorders are also examined.
-(Prerequisite or corequisite: BIOL 3624)

-BIOL 5434 HISTOLOGY A study of the primary tissues and the cellular and tissue morphology of the human organ systems.
+(Prerequisite or corequisite: BIOL 3624) - BIOL 5434 HISTOLOGY A study of the primary tissues and the cellular and tissue morphology of the human organ systems.
 Histological alterations in disease states are also examined.
 With laboratory.
-(Prerequisite or BIOL 3624)

-BIOL 5553 POPULATION BIOLOGY Principles and theories of the structure and dynamics of natural populations including their ecological, genetic, and evolutionary organization.
-(Prerequisite: B.S. or B.A. in Biology, Conservation, or related field)

-BIOL 5642 BIOETHICS Introduce students to basic concepts, principles, and issues related to bioethics.
-Objectives include developing a wide array of student's abilities including library and on-line research skills, giving oral and computeraided presentations, logic and argumentation skills, critical thinking and analysis skills, and written advocacy of different sides of bioethical issues.

-BIOL 5653 HUMAN DISEASE The study of diagnostic techniques, basic disease processes, and the pathophysiology of the major organ-related diseases.
-(Prerequisite: BIOL 2114, BIOL 3614 and BIOL 3624)

-BIOL 5920 PROBLEMS IN BIOLOGY (Prerequisite: 15 hours of biological science and permission)
+(Prerequisite or BIOL 3624) - BIOL 5553 POPULATION BIOLOGY Principles and theories of the structure and dynamics of natural populations including their ecological, genetic, and evolutionary organization.
+(Prerequisite: B.S. or B.A. in Biology, Conservation, or related field) - BIOL 5642 BIOETHICS Introduce students to basic concepts, principles, and issues related to bioethics.
+Objectives include developing a wide array of student's abilities including library and on-line research skills, giving oral and computeraided presentations, logic and argumentation skills, critical thinking and analysis skills, and written advocacy of different sides of bioethical issues. - BIOL 5653 HUMAN DISEASE The study of diagnostic techniques, basic disease processes, and the pathophysiology of the major organ-related diseases.
+(Prerequisite: BIOL 2114, BIOL 3614 and BIOL 3624) - BIOL 5920 PROBLEMS IN BIOLOGY (Prerequisite: 15 hours of biological science and permission) - BIOL 5943 THE LIFE SCIENCE CLASSROOM The goal of this course is to help educators acquire pedagogical content

-BIOL 5943 THE LIFE SCIENCE CLASSROOM The goal of this course is to help educators acquire pedagogical content knowledge and skills that are necessary to teach life science for understanding, appreciation and interest by all students.
+- knowledge and skills that are necessary to teach life science for understanding, appreciation and interest by all students.
 The course includes analysis of secondary life science curriculum, planning of life science units and lessons, examination of inquiry models to teach life science concepts, and development of standards-based assessment.
-(Prerequisite:8 hours of biological science with labs) Previously listed as BIOL 5940 Advanced General Biology.

-BIOL 5960 DIRECTED READINGS (Prerequisite: 15 hours of biological science and permission)

-BIOL 5970 SPECIAL STUDIES (Prerequisite: 15 hours of biological science and permission)

-BIOL 5980 SEMINAR (Prerequisite: 15 hours of biological science and permission)

-BIOL 5990 RESEARCH Independent investigation designed in consultation with the professor.
+(Prerequisite:4 hours of biological science with lab;4 hours of physical science with lab;4 hours of earth science with lab)BIOL5940 Adv General Biology - BIOL 5960 DIRECTED READINGS (Prerequisite: 15 hours of biological science and permission) - BIOL 5970 SPECIAL STUDIES (Prerequisite: 15 hours of biological science and permission) - BIOL 5980 SEMINAR (Prerequisite: 15 hours of biological science and permission) - BIOL 5990 RESEARCH Independent investigation designed in consultation with the professor.
 Limited to a maximum of six credit hours.
 (Prerequisite: 20 hours of Biological Sciences and permission)